arXiv2Table: Toward Realistic Benchmarking and Evaluation for LLM-Based Literature-Review Table Generation: Construction

 \paragraph{Dimensions of evaluating a table with QAs} We introduce three key aspects for evaluating a table in terms of its usability: (1) \textbf{Schema}: whether a specific column is included in the generated schema, (2) \textbf{Unary Value}: whether a particular cell from the ground-truth table appears in the generated table, (3) \textbf{Pairwise Value}: whether relationships between two cells remain consistent in the generated table.

 \paragraph{Recall evaluation} We guide GPT-4o in generating binary QA pairs based on the ground-truth table.
 For the first two aspects, we generate QA pairs for all columns and cells, whereas for the third, we randomly sample 10 cell pairs per table and synthesize them into QA pairs.
 We then prompt GPT-4o to answer these questions based on the generated table, providing yes/no responses.
-If the answer cannot be found, the model is instructed to respond with no,'' and vice versa for yes.''
+If the answer cannot be found, the model is instructed to respond with ``no'', and vice versa for ``yes''.
 The ratio of ``yes'' answers indicates how well the generated table preserves the schema, individual values, and pairwise relationships.
-This represents the \textbf{recall} of the ground-truth table, measuring how much original information is retained in the generated table.
+This represents the \textbf{recall} of the ground-truth table, measuring how much original information is retained in generations.

-\paragraph{Precision evaluation} To additionally evaluate \textbf{precision}, we reverse the process: instead of generating QA pairs from the ground-truth table, we generate them from the generated table and ask another LLM to answer them using the ground-truth table.
+\paragraph{Precision evaluation} To additionally evaluate \textbf{precision}, we reverse the process: instead of generating QA pairs from the ground-truth table, we generate them from the generated table and ask another LLM (by default, we use the same backbone for consistency; cross-model swaps are reported in Appendix~\ref{app:evaluator_checks}) to answer them using the ground-truth table.
 The precision score reflects how much of the generated table's content is actually supported by the original data.
-By computing the ratio of ``yes'' answers, we quantify the accuracy of the generated table in reflecting genuine ground-truth information, as well as any additional useful information not present in the ground-truth table.
+By computing the ratio of ``yes'' answers, precision quantifies how much of the generated table is supported by the ground-truth table; novel content beyond gold is not credited under this automatic protocol.
+To assess evaluator dependence, we swap QA synthesizer/answerer model families and observe stable method rankings; results are in Appendix~\ref{app:evaluator_checks}.